snj0x03/dotfiles/README.md

 ### polybar

-The bn   top of my screen which shows me important information about my system, workspace, time, etc.
+The [bar](https://github.com/polybar/polybar) on top of my screen which shows me important information about my system, workspace, time, etc.

 ### ranger

-a file manager which allows previewing.
+a [file manager](https://wiki.archlinux.org/title/ranger) which allows previewing.

 ### Terminal

-The terminal emulator I'm using is called alacritty and the shell script is zsh.
+The terminal emulator I'm using is called [alacritty](https://github.com/alacritty/alacritty) and the shell is [zsh](https://www.zsh.org/).